strvcom/frontend/project-guidelines/quality-output/bundle-size.md

 Next.js and Gatsby are doing this automatically by files in pagesfolder.
 The output is route based chunks.

-When you need to do even more chunks, you can leverage also a [dynamic import](https://webpack.js.org/guides/code-splitting/)feature of webpack.
+When you need to do even more chunks, you can leverage also a [dynamic import](https://webpack.js.org/guides/code-splitting/) feature of webpack.
 The feature itself is the [ECMAScript proposal](https://github.com/tc39/proposal-dynamic-import), which is not accepted yet.
 But you can fully use it with webpack!

-[React.lazy](https://reactjs.org/docs/code-splitting.html#reactlazy)is allowing you to use dynamic import as a component when [React.Suspense](https://reactjs.org/docs/code-splitting.html#suspense) renders fallback \(like Loading component\) when the component is not fully fetched.
+[React.lazy](https://reactjs.org/docs/code-splitting.html#reactlazy) is allowing you to use dynamic import as a component when [React.Suspense](https://reactjs.org/docs/code-splitting.html#suspense) renders fallback \(like Loading component\) when the component is not fully fetched.

-To verify how did you perform code-splitting, use [Chrome's Coverage tab](https://developers.google.com/web/updates/2017/04/devtools-release-notes#coverage)and [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) to verify your chunks.
+To verify how did you perform code-splitting, use [Chrome's Coverage tab](https://developers.google.com/web/updates/2017/04/devtools-release-notes#coverage) and [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) to verify your chunks.

 ## http/2